dyo/dyo/README.md

 # Getting Started

-Dio is a lightweight (~7kb) Virtual DOM framework built around the concept that any function/object can be a component.
+Dio is the smallest (~7kb) full feature Virtual DOM framework built around the concept that any function/object can become a component.

-Components in Dio share the same api's as react components with a few additions.
+Components in Dio share the same api's as react with a few additions, this means that you can easily port both ways between Dio and React as and when needed without any significant changes to the code base, the minimal change in most cases being a simple `React, ReactDOM = dio`.

+Having said that dio can be used as just a "view" library but it does come self containeed with everything you would need to build an application.

-This getting started guide will show you how to go from zero to hello world.
+In that respect this getting started guide aims to show you how to go from zero to hello world in Dio.

 ## Hello world